Despite glitches, AT&T’s DirecTV Now hits 200,000 subscribers in its first month

 Still, being able to convert that many consumers to paying customers in a short period is notable.
 Rival Sling TV, from Dish, has been on a slower growth trajectory.
 That service has more than 600,000 subscribers, The WSJ reported in early 2016, but it had been around for a year at that point.
 A more recent estimate from this past fall puts the service at over 1 million subscribers.

-Hulu is about to enter the space as well, and is an established brand.
+Hulu, an established brand, is about to enter the space as well.

 Plus, Netflix is now booming thanks to its investment in original content.
 In its earnings report this week, the company posted its biggest ever quarterly subscriber growth, with the addition of 7.05 million new customers to bring its total worldwide customer base to 93.8 million.